Coder-RD/Java_Challenge/README.md

 The **Java Comparator** challenge focuses on creating a custom comparison rule for sorting an array of `Player` objects.

-Players must be sorted according to two conditions:
+Players are sorted according to two conditions:

 1. Players with **higher scores come first**.
 2. If two or more players have the **same score**, they are sorted alphabetically by name.